4d/docs/website/translated_docs/es/ViewPro/method-list.md

 #### Descripción

-The `VP SET VALUES` command <!-- REF #_method_.VP SET VALUES.Summary -->assigns a collection of values starting at the specified cell range<!-- END REF -->.
+The `VP SET VALUES` command<!-- REF #_method_.VP SET VALUES.
+Summary -->assigns a collection of values starting at the specified cell range<!-- END REF -->.

 In *rangeObj*, pass a range for the cell (created with [`VP Cell`](#vp-cell)) whose value you want to specify.
 The cell defined in the *rangeObj* is used to determine the starting point.
 > * If *rangeObj* is not a cell range, only the first cell of the range is used.